Class DataLakeDirectoryClient

 public com.azure.core.http.rest.Response<Void> deleteSubdirectoryWithResponse(String subdirectoryName, boolean recursive, DataLakeRequestConditions requestConditions, Duration timeout, com.azure.core.util.Context context) Deletes the specified sub-directory in the directory.
 If the sub-directory doesn't exist or is not empty the operation fails.
 For more information see the Azure Docs.Code Samples

-DataLakeRequestConditions requestConditions = new DataLakeRequestConditions() .setLeaseId(leaseId); boolean recursive = false; // Default value client.deleteSubdirectoryWithResponse(directoryName, recursive, requestConditions, timeout, new Context(key1, value1)); System.out.println("Delete request completed");
+DataLakeRequestConditions requestConditions = new DataLakeRequestConditions() .setLeaseId(leaseId); boolean recursive = false; // Default value client.deleteSubdirectoryWithResponse(directoryName, recursive, requestConditions, timeout, new Context(key1, value1)); System.out.println("Delete request completed");- Parameters:

 - A response containing status code and HTTP headers